oasis-tcs/openc2-jadn/jadn-v2.0.md

 # 3 Schema Packages

+A UML Package is a namespace for its members.
 An information model's abstract schema is composed of schema packages.
 All packages, including the one defining JADN itself, are instances of JADN's `Schema` type.
 Schema has two fields: package metadata defined in this section